samm81/gmaps-multi-save/readme.tmpl.md

+# ⚠️⚠️ CURRENTLY BROKEN ⚠️⚠️

+as of my most recent testing 2024-05-04 it seems that google has changed their `csp` to include a `script-src` with a `nonce` - meaning that the in-page navigation (done with `document.write(fetch(new_url))`) now fails (since the newly fetched scripts are not a part of the `nonce`) ☹️ which makes this approach dead in the water

+other options possibly include more traditional browser automation techniques (headless) or reverse engineering the saved lists api.

 # gmaps-multi-save

 google maps saved lists are great. before I travel anywhere I fill up my lists with possible places to eat, drink, shop, and tour.
 I populate from sites like eater, michelin guide, timeout, and lonely planet.